Trainee Feedback Form for NIGMS Programs

 The NIH Pathway to Independence Award provides an opportunity for promising postdoctoral scientists to receive both mentored and independent research support from the same award.
 The award provides up to 5 years of support consisting of two phases.
-The initial, or mentored phase (K99) provides 1-2 years of mentored support to highly promising, postdoctoral research scientists.
+The initial, or mentored phase (K99) provides 1-2 years of mentored support to promising postdoctoral research scientists.
 The K99 phase is followed by up to 3 years of independent support (R00) contingent on the scientist securing an independent research position.
-Award recipients are expected to compete successfully for independent NIH R01 support during the career transition award (R00) period.
-The Pathway to Independence Award is limited to postdoctoral trainees who propose research relevant to the mission of one or more of the participating NIH institutes and centers.
+Award recipients are expected to compete successfully for independent NIH Research Project Grant support (e.g., R01 or

 NIGMS uses the Pathway to Independence Award for individuals seeking to complete needed, mentored career development and